devcontainers/spec/docs/specs/devcontainer-features.md

 | `<oci-registry>/<namespace>/<feature>[:<semantic-version>]` | Reference to feature in OCI registry(*) | `ghcr.io/user/repo/go` <br> `ghcr.io/user/repo/go:1` <br> `ghcr.io/user/repo/go:latest`|
 | `https://<uri-to-feature-tgz>` | Direct HTTPS URI to a tarball. | `https://github.com/user/repo/releases/devcontainer-feature-go.tgz` |
 | `./<path-to-feature-dir>`| A relative directory(**) to folder containing a devcontainer-feature.json. | `./myGoFeature` |

+Feature identifiers should be assumed to be case-insensitive and should be normalized to lowercase.

 (*) OCI registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).